-- (b) the central management and control of the service is in Australia; or - (c) the service is provided through an agent in Australia; or - (d) the service is provided to customers using an internet carriage service, and any or all of the relevant internet content is hosted in Australia. - (8) For the purposes of this section, the relevant internet content, in relation to a prohibited interactive gambling service, is internet content that is accessed, or available for access, by an end-user in the capacity of customer of the service.
+- (a) the service is provided in the course of carrying on a business in Australia; or - (b) the central management and control of the service is in Australia; or - (c) the service is provided through an agent in Australia; or - (d) the service is provided to customers using an internet carriage service, and any or all of the relevant internet content is hosted in Australia. - (8) For the purposes of this section, the relevant internet content, in relation to a prohibited interactive gambling service, is internet content that is accessed, or available for access, by an end-user in the capacity of customer of the service.